kensanata/phoebe/README.md

 The server uses "access tokens" to check whether people are allowed to edit files.
 You could also call them "passwords", if you want.
 They aren't associated with a username.
+You set them using the `--wiki_token` option.
 By default, the only password is "hello".
 That's why the Titan command above contained "token=hello". 😊

 If you're going to check up on your wiki often, looking at Recent Changes on a daily basis, you could just tell people about the token on a page of your wiki.